Setting up a custom sending domain

 Setting up a custom domain

-By setting up a custom sending domain for your emails you will achieve higher deliverability of your emails.
+By setting up a custom sending domain for your emails, you will achieve higher deliverability of your emails.
 This is possible when you have configured your sending provider to be Goodbits from the email setup of your newsletter.

-Instead of sending emails with a reply-to address we support the ability for you to use a custom sending domain.
-In this example we will further explain setting up "ongoodbits.com".
+Instead of sending emails with a reply-to address, we support your ability to use a custom sending domain.
+In this example, we will further explain setting up "ongoodbits.com".

-As an overview, we need to change the email setup in Goodbits to use ongoodbits.com, verify the domain and then add the optional SPF record to improve the deliverability of the email.
+As an overview, we need to change the email setup in Goodbits to use ongoodbits.com, you will need to verify the domain and then add certain DNS records on the service you used to register your domain.

-All of these steps ensure we can deliver the emails with the best validation possible, reducing the changes of your email being placed in spam.
+These steps ensure we can deliver the emails with the best validation possible, reducing the chances of your email being placed in spam.

 1. Enter your custom domain

 We will send an email to that address as the first step to verify your domain, please follow that link.
-If you don't receive it please make sure your domain is setup to receive email, if it wasn't and you try again, please let us know as we might've blocked sending emails to that address.
+If you don't receive it, please make sure your domain is set up to receive the email.
+If it wasn't and you try again, please let us know, as we might've blocked sending emails to that address.

 Now we need to verify the domain with our email sending provider and allow our sending provider to sign the emails on your behalf.
-To do this you need to enter the DKIM entry displayed when you open the modal "View DKIM & SPF Instructions"
+To do this you need to enter the DKIM entry displayed when you open the modal "View DKIM Instructions"

 Add this TXT record for your domain (remember to change